Kamalpreet-3223/Pustika--Old-Book-Selling-Website/README.md

  - **Buy/Sell products using platform.**
  - *Added search bar to search for books!*
  - **You can place order for books giving your phone no and address.**

- ### Tech

-पुस्तिका uses these source projects to work properly:

-* [menshut](https://github.com/mohsinenur/menshut) - Basic flask template for selling goods.

-And of course पुस्तिका itself is open source with a [public repository](https://github.com/hari01584/Pustika-Eclipse-Hackathon/) on GitHub.